DanielJWood/portfolio/_includes/work.md

 ###### Washington, DC | 2017 – present

 * Build data visualizations, maps and web pages, for features, data-portals and blogs on Urban.org and the Urban Wire blog.
+* Worked closely with team of creative professionals to produce high quality, data-rich stories utilizing The Urban Institutes research.
+* Utilized a wide variety of front-end tools including D3.js, Mapbox GL js, jQuery, and React to produce stunning visualizations, dashboards, and user interfaces.

 ### Instructor, Data Analysis Bootcamp, George Washington University